-Storm Barra: Wales weather warning for 70mph winds
+Storm Barra: Wales sees power cuts and ferry cancellations

 Storm Arwen caused havoc for several days after it struck last weekend, leaving thousands without power, roads blocked and rail services suspended.

-The Met Office said Tuesday's storm could see "some short term loss of power and other services".
+"For inland there could be similar impact but we are not expecting quite such strong gusts," she said.

+She warned there was a chance of some snow, particularly in Snowdonia.

-There could also be delays to road, rail, air and ferry transport and coastal communities could be affected by spray and large waves, it said.
+The Met Office website said there could also be delays to road, rail, air and ferry transport and coastal communities could be affected by spray and large waves.

-Wind gusts of 81mph (130km/h) were recorded last Saturday, leaving 30,000 people without power at one point in Wales.
+Wind gusts of 81mph (130km/h) were recorded on Saturday, leaving 30,000 people in Wales without power at one point.

+Natural Resources Wales warned people to "be cautious of weakened trees in our forests and of high waves along the coast".

 ⚠️ Yellow weather warning issued ⚠️— Met Office (@metoffice) December 5, 2021